commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 The problem in the presented networks is the low number of identified molecules.
 Moreover, none of the identified and named features is specific to a subgenus.
 So the assumptions can be made only on the difference of abundance between the different sub-genus.

-As mentionned in the introduction the goal of our study is to rebuild a phylogenis based on metabolomic analysis.
-We rely on the study, based on nuclear gene study, presenting the subgenus Glutinaria more distant phylogenetically than the subgenus Heterosphace, Salvia and Scabra.
+As mentionned in the introduction the goal of our study is to rebuild a phylogenic tree based on metabolomic analysis.
+We rely on the study, based on nuclear gene analysis, presenting the subgenus Glutinaria more distant phylogenetically than the subgenus Heterosphace, Salvia and Scabra.

 ![Salvia_phylogeny based on nuclear gene study](https://user-images.githubusercontent.com/103578333/172018211-3c37814d-f1e2-4c87-bcb9-5ed3ab0a7255.jpg)